Helix1579/GMD/Blog Post -1.md

 # Roll-a-Ball: Our First Game Development Experience

 ## Introduction

-Starting game development can be an exciting yet challenging journey, and my first project, Roll-a-Ball, was the perfect introduction to Unity and C#.
-This game, though simple, helped me grasp the fundamentals of game physics, player movement, collision detection, and UI implementation.
-In this blog post, I'll walk through my experience, key technical aspects, and code snippets that brought my first game to life.
+This is our first game development project , we had a prior experience to editor but still making this simple yet interesting game was challenging.
+This game helped us with game devlopment fundamentals such as physics , player momvement , collision detection.
+We will walk you through our experience , technical aspects, and code snippets that brought our first game to life.

 ## Game Concept